e-sensing/pysits/README.md

 poetry install --with dev
 ```

 Done!
-Now you can start developing the `sitsflow`.
+Now you can start developing the `pysits`.

 ## Learn more

-Please, if you would like to learn more about `sitsflow`, we recommend checking the [examples](./examples) directory.
+Please, if you would like to learn more about `pysits`, we recommend checking the [examples](./examples) directory.
 There, you will find various usage examples.

 ## Contributing